darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 ## files

 film roll
 : The name of the film roll to which the image belongs (which is the same as the name of the folder in which the image resides).
 Ctrl+Shift+click on a film roll to switch to the corresponding folder.
-Right-click to remove the contents of the film roll from the darktable library or tell darktable that its location has changed in the file system.
+Right-click to remove the contents of the film roll from the Ansel library or tell Ansel that its location has changed in the file system.

 folder
 : The folder (file path) where the image file is located.
 Click on a folder to include the contents of that folder and all sub-folders in the collection; Shift+click to include only the images in the selected folder; Ctrl+click to show only the images from any sub-folders; Ctrl+Shift+click to switch to the corresponding film roll.
-Right-click on a folder name to remove its contents from the darktable library or tell darktable that its location has changed in the file system.
+Right-click on a folder name to remove its contents from the Ansel library or tell Ansel that its location has changed in the file system.

 filename
 : The image's filename.